capensis/canopsis/doc/sakura/FR/fr__snooze.rst

 Functional tests
 ----------------

-- When an alarm match a given filter, this alarm is snooze before being displayed on the UI.
+- When a check KO creating an alarm matches a given filter, the alarm is snoozed during a custom time period before being displayed on the UI.

 - The user is able to snooze an alarm during a custom time period.